 In addition to working with many talented individual performers and ensembles as part of BNMI's concert series, the organization's scope has extended throughout New England through its participation in events outside of the concert series.
 BNMI's core ensemble has performed and participated in each of the first two years of the PARMA Music Festival held in Portsmouth, New Hampshire in August, and in the Westfield Festival of New Music in March 2014 at Westfield State University.
 Plans for participation in upcoming and future festivals and residencies are already underway, as BNMI seeks to continue expanding its mission and activities to new audiences throughout the region and beyond.

 In 2016, BNMI also spearheaded the Core+ program, which allows composers to submit to our Calls for Scores works not only for our core ensemble, but also for a special artistic partnership.
 These collaborations rotate each year, so BNMI is always exploring the nexus of music and other artistic disciplines.
 Season 8 showed the first fruits of this program when BNMI partnered with Luminarium Dance Company to present some winning scores with original choreography created just for these performances.
 The Core+ collaboration for Season 9 concluded recently with its presentation of "Opera Bites" in collaboration with Boston Opera Collective and Longy School of Music.
 Season 10 featured a collaboration with New England visual artists., and Season 13 will feature a collaboration and joint commission with the Cambridge Chamber Singers.

-Boasting over 40 concerts and almost 300 performed works by at least 200 different composers through its first eleven seasons, BNMI’s Concert Series engages with a variety of Boston-area performance venues to showcase vocal, chamber, orchestral, choral, electroacoustic, and multimedia works.
+Boasting over 40 concerts and almost 300 performed works by at least 200 different composers through its first twelve seasons, BNMI’s Concert Series engages with a variety of Boston-area performance venues to showcase vocal, chamber, electroacoustic, and multimedia works.
 Many of the works featured in our seasons are chosen from our international calls for scores and represent the stylistic breadth and richness of new music today.
-BNMI features a core ensemble, as well as a significant number of guest artists, consisting of some of today's most exciting young performers within the Boston area.
+BNMI features a significant number of guest artists, consisting of some of today's most exciting young performers within the Boston area.